Neal (Neale), John (fl.

-The increasing interest in printed music books led him to produce his own copper plates rather than rely on English imports.
-In 1723 he published A collection of the most celebrated Irish tunes proper for the violin and German flute or hautboy.
-He boasted that this was ‘the first ever done in this kingdom’.
+From 1723 the increasing interest in printed music books led him to produce his own copper plates rather than rely on English imports.
+In 1724 he published A collection of the most celebrated Irish tunes proper for the violin and German flute or hautboy.
 This collection of forty-nine compositions constitutes the earliest known printed collection of Irish music and includes the earliest recorded compositions by Turlough Carolan (qv) and other important Irish harpers.
 Most of the music probably dates from the late seventeenth or early eighteenth century, although a few popular melodies may have been preserved in the folk memory for much longer.
-Neal probably collected these pieces at his own weekly musical meetings, which met at ‘Mr Neal's musick room’ in Christ Church yard.
-In about 1723 he became president of the social and musical club which then met at the Bull's Head tavern in Fishamble St., and later became the Charitable and Musical Society.
+Neal probably collected these pieces at his own weekly musical meetings, which met at ‘Mr Neal's musick room’ in Christ Church Yard.
+In about 1723 he became president of the social and musical club which then met at the Bull's Head tavern in Fishamble Street, and later became the Charitable and Musical Society.

-The music titles published by John and William Neal are now extremely rare and only sixteen of the twenty-eight known works can be traced (some in the NLI).
-Many of the Irish compositions which they originally collected were reprinted without due acknowledgement by other printers in similar collections during the 1730s (e.g. ‘Aria di camera’) and again at the beginning of the nineteenth century, when there was a renewed interest in early Irish music.
-A copy of A collection of the most celebrated Irish tunes was collected by the musician and antiquary Edward Bunting (qv) and is now owned by QUB.
-A tenor recorder made c.1730, attributed to John and William Neal, is in the Museum of Fine Arts, Boston, USA.
+The music titles published by John and William Neal are now extremely rare and only eighteen of the twenty-nine known works can be traced (some in the National Library of Ireland).
+Many of the Irish compositions which they originally collected were reprinted without due acknowledgement by other printers in similar collections during the 1730s (e.g., ‘Aria di camera’) and again at the beginning of the nineteenth century, when there was a renewed interest in early Irish music.
+A copy of A collection of the most celebrated Irish tunes was collected by the musician and antiquary Edward Bunting (qv) and is now owned by Queen's University of Belfast.
+A tenor recorder made c.1730, attributed to John Neal, is in the Museum of Fine Arts, Boston, USA.